bovigo/callmap/README.md

 To install it as a development dependency of your package use the following
 command:

-    composer require --dev "bovigo/callmap": "^2.1"
+    composer require --dev "bovigo/callmap": "^3.0"

 To install it as a runtime dependency for your package use the following command:

-    composer require "bovigo/callmap=^2.1"
+    composer require "bovigo/callmap=^3.0"

 Requirements
 ------------

-_bovigo/callmap_ requires at least PHP 5.6.
+_bovigo/callmap_ requires at least PHP 7.0.
+For PHP 5.6 use _bovigo/callmap_ 2.x.

 For argument verification one of the following packages is required:

 * [bovigo/assert](https://github.com/mikey179/bovigo-assert) (since release 2.0.0)
 * [PHPUnit](https://phpunit.de/)